DMould123/Note-Building/README.md

 - Bulding a football quiz using Python

 - ### 2024-09-01
-- Need to figure out how to add some basic styling to the football quiz
+- Need to figure out how to add some basic styling to the football quiz to bring it to life more